 Black women, like me, are often at a crossroads between wanting to take a stand against microaggressions at work and wanting to fade into the background to protect our peace.
 Being in the office, for me, meant feeling drained by 3pm, flattened by the weight of endless small talk and the constant pressure to be social, then the exhaustion I felt when I was judged for not wanting to be social.

-Amina moved to Ipswich, UK before the pandemic to work as a software engineer and was relieved when she was told she could start working from home.
+Amina moved before the pandemic to work as a software engineer and was relieved when she was told she could start working from home.
 "The constant battle between trying to figure out how to fit in without compromising what makes you who you are was exhausting," she says.
-"Not only was I happy saving so much on travel but I also realized how much of a morning person I've always been and how much travelling into work disrupted that."
+"Not only was I happy saving so much on travel but I also realised how much of a morning person I've always been and how much travelling into work disrupted that."

 She continues: "I could run all my errands in the house before my 9am stand-up sessions with the team.
 I wasn't getting punished for taking a nap during my lunch break.
 And although there were days I was at my desk for longer, at least I didn't have the dreaded feeling of waiting for the next bus in a packed environment — and my bed was seconds away."

 Amina adds that had it not been for the shift to working from home, she wouldn't have realised how much she was being exploited as the only Black woman on her team, which led to her deciding to put her wellbeing first and quitting her previous job.

 London-based Ella, 23, previously worked in corporate events.
 She recently returned to the office but hasn't been enjoying it.
 "I feel like you have to make your conversations personal with colleagues, such as discussing relationships and holidays," she tells R29.
 "It feels toxic because I have boundaries and don’t really want to do things like this.
 One time in the office I was asked what my dating preferences were, which felt way too personal."